WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

   transferred over a connection that isn't authoritative (Section 9.1 of
   {{?RFC7230}}) for that origin.
 See {{uc-pushed-subresources}} and
   {{uc-explicit-distributor}}.
-* A top-level resource can use a public key to identify an expected author for particular subresources, a system known as Subresource Integrity ({{SRI}}).
+* A top-level resource can use a public key to identify an expected publisher for particular subresources, a system known as Subresource Integrity ({{SRI}}).
 An exchange's signature provides the matching proof of authorship.
 See
   {{uc-sri}}.